 Although minimum required levels of equity are largely based on premium volume, product mix, and the quality of assets held, minimum requirements can vary significantly at the state level.
-Based on the most recently filed statutory financial statements as of December 31, 2011, our state regulated subsidiaries had aggregate statutory capital and surplus of approximately \$4.7 billion, which exceeded aggregate minimum regulatory requirements.
-The amount of dividends that we expect to be paid to our parent company in 2012 is approximately \$1.2 billion in the aggregate, subject to state regulatory approval.
-This compares to dividends that were paid in 2011 of approximately \$1.1 billion.
+Based on the most recently filed statutory financial statements as of March 31, 2012, our state regulated subsidiaries had aggregate statutory capital and surplus of approximately \$5.1 billion, which exceeded aggregate minimum regulatory requirements.
+The amount of dividends that were paid to our parent company in the 2012 period were approximately \$1.2 billion, an increase of \$170 million compared to dividends that were paid for the full year 2011 of approximately \$1.1 billion.